Sabayon/packer-templates/README.md

 ## Credentials

 The **root** user has the **root** password, so if you are going to deploy this image, you want to change that.
-There is the user "vagrant" that can be accessed by issuing "vagrant ssh" (pubkeys are the insecure ones needed by Vagrant).
+There is the user "vagrant" with password **vagrant** that can be accessed by issuing "vagrant ssh" (pubkeys are the insecure ones needed by Vagrant).